pyvideo/richard/docs/contributors/dev_resources.rst

 * `django-haystack <http://haystacksearch.org/>`_ and
   `whoosh <https://bitbucket.org/mchaput/whoosh/wiki/Home>`_

   This runs the search system.
 I picked whoosh because it's a pure Python package and thus really easy to install and use.
+That makes richard easy for contributors to get up and running.

-  You can pick something different and change ``settings_local.py`` with the appropriate configuration.
+  You can pick a different backend by setting the appropriate configuration in ``settings_local.py``.
+See the django-haystack documentation for details.

 * `south <http://south.aerocode.org/>`_